zaiisao/Documentation/en/cloud-recording/cloud_recording_convert_format.md

 Where:

-- `directory`: Directory of the source files
+- `directory`: Directory of the source files.

-- `source_format`: Format of the source files. `source_format` must be in lowercase, that is:
+- `source_format`: Format of the source files. `source_format` must be in lowercase:

-  - Audio: `mp3`, `wav`, or `aac`
+  - Audio: `mp3`, `wav`, or `aac`.
-  - Video: `mp4` or `ts`
+  - Video: `mp4` or `ts`.

-- `destination_format`: Format to which you want to convert the source files. `destination_format` must be in lowercase, that is:
+- `destination_format`: Format to which you want to convert the source files. `destination_format` must be in lowercase:

-  - Audio: `mp3`, `wav`, or `aac`
+  - Audio: `mp3`, `wav`, or `aac`.
-  - Video: `mp4` or `ts`
+  - Video: `mp4` or `ts`.

-When you run the command, the script will search for all the files in the specified format in the directory and convert them to the target format.
-The names of the converted files are the same as the source files, except for the suffix.
+When you run the command, the script will search for all files in the specified format in the directory and convert them to the target format.
+The converted files have the same name as the source files, except for the suffix.

-## Example
+### Example

-To convert all the MP4 files under `/home/testname/testfolder` to TS formats, use the following command:
+To convert all the MP4 files under `/home/testname/testfolder` to TS format, use the following command:

 ```
 python format_convert.py /home/testname/testfolder/ mp4 ts